echo-brain/echo-brain.github.io/_posts/2024-10-21-adding-custom-forms-to-your-shop.md

 ![EchoBrain forms dashboard](/assets/posts/echo-brain.com_admin_forms_dashboard.jpg)

 ## Step-by-Step: Creating a New Form
-1. Click on "Add Form +": On the Forms page, you will see the option to add a new form in the upper-right corner.
+**1. Click on "Add Form +"**: On the Forms page, you will see the option to add a new form in the upper-right corner.
 Click on the "Add Form +" button to create a new form.
 You'll be directed to a page where you can set up the details of your form.

-2. Fill Out the Form Information: On this screen, you'll need to provide a **Name** for your form, and it's optional to include a **Description**.
+**2. Fill Out the Form Information**: On this screen, you'll need to provide a **Name** for your form, and it's optional to include a **Description**.
 The description can give context for what the form will be used for, such as "Sign up for our newsletter" or "Submit your product review."

-3. Spam Protection: You'll also notice fields for spam protection.
+**3. Spam Protection**: You'll also notice fields for spam protection.
 Here you can input a list of blocked words, select an anti-spam protection level, and, if necessary, enter the secret key for the anti-spam service you choose to use.
 Though optional, enabling spam protection can help keep your submissions clean and relevant.

-4. Save and Get the Form Endpoint: Once all necessary fields are filled out, click the **Save** button.
+**4. Save and Get the Form Endpoint**: Once all necessary fields are filled out, click the **Save** button.
 A **Form Endpoint** will be generated upon saving.
 This endpoint is crucial, as it's where you will direct all form submissions.

 ![Create a new form with EchoBrain](/assets/posts/echo-brain.com_admin_create_form.jpg)